 Parc de la Ciutadella

 The temperature in the afternoon was at its highest so we thought that was the best time to go on a pedal pub tour of Parc de la Ciutadella.
 The pedal pub tour company in Barcelona is owned by an American who modeled it after the pedal pub tour company in Minneapolis, Minnesota.
 I took two photos during the tour on my phone and played with them on Instagram.

 Fun fact: Since the pedal pub can seat more than 12 passengers, the driver of the pedal pub is required to have a bus driver’s license even though the pedal pub moves solely on human power.

 Speaking of human power, pedal pubs are heavy and really difficult to move when there are only four people pedaling.
 Peter and I were the only people signed up for the tour during our time slow which meant we would have a private tour but it also meant that we would be the only two people pedaling.
 Luckily, the owner and a random pedal pub employee joined in on our pedaling efforts, doubling our human power to four which was eight too little.

 Saturday night came to a close with a bizarre 30-minute Flamenco show.
 At times I felt like I was watching a Michael Jackson impersonator dancing in Flamenco style.
 It was held in a tiny tapas bar off of a square.
 Again, no photos!

-By the time we turned out the lights on Saturday night, we’d been in Barcelona for about 24 hours and though we’d been all around the city, I didn’t have a good vibe of it.
-I didn’t like it but I didn’t dislike it and I was extremely excited for our bike tour to begin.
+By the time we turned out the lights on Saturday night, we’d been in Barcelona for about 24 hours and although we’d been all around the city, I didn’t have a good vibe of it.
+I didn’t like it but I didn’t dislike it and I was extremely excited about our bike tour to begin.